ARUP-NGS/BMFtools/README.md

 #TODO (ish):
 1. Fastq
-    1. Inline barcode support
     2. Single-end support
     3. nmer plus first n bases of R1/R2
-    4. FauxBMF, but just use the first n of R1 and R2 to use it.
 1. SNV:
     2. Error Characterization Code
         1. Write database reading and processing.